CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-This hands-on lab will help you gain insights into how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.

 ## Support Contact